TideDra/GPTFactory/README.md

 ```

 ### Control the factory manually
-We also support a more fine-grained operation style for the factory.
+We also support a more flexible operation style for the factory.
 ```python
 import json
 from GPTFactory.factory import smart_build_factory